TSS Certification Process - TSB 2000 Standard

 consistent with the proprietary TSB TSCM Operational Standard – Policy

-Since our TSS designate certification program is open to industry personnel
+Our TSS designate certification program is open to industry personnel

 with perhaps little or no working experience or formal training, as well